 But like most of the world, surf music lost favor with a Russian audience and more or less disappeared!
 Russian bands did not pick up on the surf music revival of the late 1970s and early ’80s.
 So there is almost no surf scene there today—except . . .

-Now there's Bamboogie Injections
+Now there are Bamboogie Injections

 Surf music—real instrumental surf music led by a heavily vibratoed guitar—is alive and well and back in Russia!
 An outfit calling themselves Bamboogie Injections plays surf-based rock & roll music.
 In it, they mix elements of psychedelia and punk but it comes out sounding like waves from the Bering Sea slapping the beaches of Kamchatka.